 In our experience, the average personal injury lawsuit takes approximately 18 months to be resolved from the time the accident occurred.
 Lawsuits are a lengthy process between two parties.
 The plaintiff wants to get the maximum amount of compensation while the defendant wants to pay as little as possible.

 There are generally two routes your personal injury claim can take to a settlement.
-The claim can either reach a settlement Pre-Litigation
+The claim can either reach a settlement Pre-Litigation or by Litigation.

 - Accident occurs

 - Attorney makes contact with the at-fault’s insurance provide

 - After your treatment is completed, they will attempt to negotiate a settlement.